Globalization of partial cohomology of groups: The notion of a globalization of a partial cocycle and its relation with an extendibility property

 Regrouping the factors and using \cref{tilde-delta}, we obtain

 which is $(\tl\dl^{n+1}\tl\dl^n\wtl w)(t\m,x_1,\dots,x_n)=1_\A$. \end{proof}

 Let now $\af$ be a unital partial action of $G$ on $\A$.
 Then

-$a\in \A$, defines an embedding of $\A$ into $\cF$, and $(\bt,\B)$ is an enveloping action for $(\af,\A)$, where $\B=\sum_{g\in G}\bt_g(\f(\A))$ (see the proof of \cite[Theorem 4.5]{DE}).
-Since $(\bt,\B)$ is unique up to an isomorphism, it follows by Theorem 3.1 from \cite{DdRS} that $\B$ is left $s$-unital.
-Hence there is a canonical embedding of $\B$ into the multiplier ring $\M(\B)$ and, moreover, $\B$ is commutative as so too is $\A$.
+where $t\in G$ and $a\in \A$, defines an embedding of $\A$ into $\cF$, and $(\bt,\B)$ is an enveloping action for $(\af,\A)$, where $\B=\sum_{g\in G}\bt_g(\f(\A))$ (see the proof of \cite[Theorem 4.5]{DE}).
+Since $(\bt,\B)$ is unique up to an isomorphism, it follows by \cite[Theorem~3.1]{DdRS} that $\B$ is left $s$-unital.
+Hence there is a canonical embedding of $\B$ into the multiplier ring $\M(\B)$ and, moreover, $\B$ is commutative because $\A$ is.
 In addition, $\B$ is idempotent because $\B$ is left $s$-unital, which implies that $\M(\B)$ is commutative thanks to \cref{M(A)-comm}.
-Using the commutativity of $\M(\B)$, the global action $\bt$ of $G$ on $\B$ can be extended by \cref{conjugation-by-phi} to a global action $\bt^*$ of $G$ on $\M(\B)$ by setting
+Observe that the global action $\bt$ of $G$ on $\B$ can be extended by \cref{conjugation-by-phi} to a global action $\bt^*$ of $G$ on $\M(\B)$ by setting